storacha/RFC/rfc/datawherehouse.md

 ## `store/publish` capability

 After some blob being stored with web3.storage, a client MAY request this blob to be available under given CID.
 Service MUST verify that it has bytes corresponding to that CID and it was stored on the provided client space.
-If so, service SHOULD respond with location claim from which read can be performed.
+If so, service MUST issue a location claim to the content claims service.
+Moreover, the service SHOULD respond with location claim from which read can be performed.

 This method enables the service to handle private data in the future, and likely should allow client to specify TTL for the produced read URL, as well as even consider future where this read URI might require permission (e.g. ucan authorization).